Scholarly vs. Popular Sources

 Most databases allow you to limit your results to only items that are peer-reviewed.
 Check to see if there is a place to select “peer-reviewed” on either the search page or the results page.
 Please be aware that limiting to peer-review is not available in every database.
 Additionally, do not become reliant on the peer-review checkbox.
 It is up to you to determine if a resource is suitable for your research.

-ODIN is your access point for conducting research through the UJ library.
-ODIN allows you to search for online journal articles, books, eBooks, newspapers, and more.
-When searching under All Library Resources or Online Articles, ODIN provides a link to limit to “Peer-reviewed journals.”
+The is your access point for conducting research through the UJ library.
+The catalog allows you to search for online journal articles, books, eBooks, newspapers, and more.
+When searching under Everything or Articles & more, the catalog lets you filter your results to “Peer-reviewed journals.”
 Always verify by assessing the resource if it is actually scholarly and/or appropriate for your research.